Template Matching

 """

-Subsequent steps can access the extracted pet name attribute like any other Gwen binding.
+Subsequent steps can access the captured pet name attribute like any other Gwen binding.
 For example, the following checks it's value:

 And pet name should be "tiger"